Dragons, Qilin, Phoenix and other Mythical beasts

 Dragons are one of the twelve animals of the astrological year, people born in a dragon year are born leaders and very lucky as a dragon year is considered the best astrological year.
 For more on dragon symbolism please refer to our symbolism section.

-The symbol of the emperor has been a dragon since the Han dynasty.
-The emperor ruled China from the Dragon Throne ➚ at the Imperial capital (Beijing, Nanjing and other cities over the centuries).
+The dragon has been the symbol of the emperor since the Han dynasty.
+The emperor ruled China from the Dragon Throne at the Imperial capital (Beijing, Nanjing and other cities over the centuries).
 The dragon throne faced south and was considered the very center of the civilized world.
-The number of claws of the dragon's feet became important later on.
+The number of claws of the dragon's feet became important, but only later on.
 They are often portrayed on ceramics, silk and carvings.
 The five clawed dragon is reserved for the emperor and his sons; anyone else found with a depiction of a five clawed dragon could be executed.
 Princes of the third and fourth rank were allowed four clawed dragons, three claws or less were reserved for the top officials at court.

 A very influential portrayal of dragons was made by the artist Chen Rong in 1244.
 From then on most dragons conform to this style.